seabeya/tech-stack/react/README.md

 ## 🔶 useRef

-Refs are a way to access and interact with DOM elements or to store a mutable reference to a value that persists across renders without causing re-renders when the `ref` value changes.
+Refs are a way to access and interact with DOM elements directly or to store a mutable reference to a value that persists across renders without causing re-renders when the `ref` value changes.

 How it works: